 update_config causes problems and you selected to backup your files, you can restore the backup using the following command:

-If you have any difficulties, contact the EECS IT staff.
+If you have any difficulties, please contact EECS IT Support.

 Knoxville, Tennessee 37996 | 865-974-1000

 The flagship campus of the University of Tennessee System